cashubtc/awesome-cashu/README.md

 - [Nutshell configurer]( https://celadon-semolina-91d112.netlify.app/) is a tool to set up the .env file for nutshell mints

 ## Projects
+### P2PK Locked and Multi-Sig Tokens
+- [Cashu NutLock](https://www.nostrly.com/cashu-nutlock/) lets you lock a Cashu token to one or more public keys (Nostr NPUB or P2PK) for a set time.
+Supports complex multi-signature (multi-sig) tokens.
+- [Cashu Witness](https://www.nostrly.com/cashu-witness/) lets you unlock locked Cashu tokens by signing them with your private key (Nostr NSEC or P2PK).
+Supports multi-sig, and will show you whose signature(s) are required to unlock.

 ### Messengers
 - [0xChat](https://github.com/0xchat-app) 0xchat is a secure chat app built on the Nostr protocol with payments support using Cashu
 - [KeyChat](https://github.com/keychat-io/keychat-app) Keychat is a chat app built on Cashu, Nostr and the Signal Protocol.